elegantchaos/Builder/README.md

 }
 ```

+It actually embeds the configuration as a dictionary inside itself, and returns it as JSON when run.

-This illustrates the fact that the configuration is actually being generated dynamically (by running code) and therefore could change based on the environment it's run in.
+This hopefully illustrates the fact that the configuration can be generated dynamically (by running code) and therefore could change based on the environment it's run in.

 In this case it just returns a *static* dictionary, albeit one who's contents are varied at compile time depending on the platform.
-In theory though the content could also be varied based on runtime values.
+In theory though the content could also be varied based on runtime values, fetched from the network, loaded from disk, etc.

-This might lead you to think that bespoke configuration would be required every time.

-However, there's no reason in principle why this Configuration target itself could not be derived from behaviour provided by another dependency, and thus completely re-usable.
+Having to write bespoke configuration code every time might be a little messy (althogh `Package.swift` itself is a precedent).
+However, since the `Configure` target itself is just a Swift executable, it can rely on behaviour provided by another package.

-For example, one strategy could just be to look for a file called `Configuration.json` in the working directory and return the contents of that.
-Someone could implement a configuration module `JSONConfiguration` which does that.
+Someone could implement a configuration package (let's call it `JSONConfiguration`) which simply works by looking for a file called `Configuration.json` in the working directory and return the contents of that.

-Then the entire `Configuration.swift` file of our module might just consist of:
+To use that in _our_ package, the entire `main.swift` file of our `Configure` target can then just consist of:

 ```swift
 import JSONConfiguration